billybong/osgi-pingpong/README.md

 osgi-pingpong
 =============

-Pingpong demo for OSGi and Camel
+Pingpong demo for OSGi and Camel used during tech demo